Michal-Devops/Airbnb-Clone-Jenkins/README.md

 -  Provision an EC2 instance on AWS with Ubuntu 22.04.
 -  -  Connect to the instance using SSH.
    -  Install Ansible  look on ansible.sh
    -  Make inventory of hosts  example inventory.yml
+   -  Copy key for instance change permission chmod 600 keys